kgullikson88/Telluric-Fitter/docs/fitting.rst

     model = fitter.Fit(data=data)

 There are lots of options to Fit to control how it does everything.
 Check the API if the defaults aren't working for you.
-The data object you pass to Fit must be an object of type DataStructures.xypoint, which you can create with the following code (assuming you have your data in numpy arrays called 'wave', 'flux', and 'continuum')
+The data object you pass to Fit must be an object of type DataStructures.xypoint, which you can create with the following code (assuming you have your data in numpy arrays called 'wave', 'flux', and 'continuum').
+In old versions of telfit, wave had to be in nanometers; now, it will accept any astropy units compatible with nanometers.

 .. code:: python